Curry, KD engage in spontaneous, fierce 3-point shootout

 “Anyone that can keep up with Steph is an amazing shooter,” Fraser said.
 “You can count that on one hand, and Kevin’s one of them.”

-Swish after swish, an occasional clank off the rim, but that’s pretty rare for these two.
-Even when they are taking 100 of them each in a game that’s just for fun.
+Swish after swish, an occasional clank off the rim , but that’s pretty rare for these two.
+Even when they are making about 100 of them each in a game that’s just for fun.

 “Don’t step out of bounds, KD!”
 Kerr yelled from behind the baseline as Durant let fly a corner 3.